 An individual who has been convicted of an offense may be ineligible for issuance of an occupational license upon completion of the educational program:

-- Each licensing authority may issues an occupational license to an individual who completes an education program must establish guidelines which state the reasons a particular crime is considered to relate to a particular license and any other criterion that affects the decisions of the licensing authority (note: a "licensing authority" is a state agency or political subdivision that issues an occupational license such as the Texas Education Agency (TEA).
+- Each licensing authority that issues an occupational license to an individual who completes an education program must establish guidelines which state the reasons a particular crime is considered to relate to a particular license and any other criterion that affects the decisions of the licensing authority (note: a "licensing authority" is a state agency or political subdivision that issues an occupational license such as the Texas Education Agency (TEA)).

 - Local or county licensing authorities may issue additional guidelines that relate to criminal history.
 Applicants should contact their respective local or county licensing authority for more details.

 - A person may request a criminal history evaluation letter regarding the personal eligibility for a license issued by a licensing authority under Texas Occupation Code 53.102.

 Applicants are encouraged to review all applicable eligibility requirements related to the respective occupational license.
 Questions related to eligibility requirements should be directed to the applicable licensing authority.

 OLLU is required by federal law to distribute or make available certain consumer information to current students, current employees, prospective students, and prospective employees.
 The notice linked below is distributed by email to the university community in September.
 In addition, it is shared through the Lake Weekly newsletter.
 It provides a brief summary of information on this site and the OLLU consumer information disclosures and other notifications required by law.

 Our Lady of the Lake University has been approved by Texas to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).